Hotel on Lake Maggiore

 The Lago Maggiore extends into the Upper Italian region of Piemont and Lombardy, from the Alps to the Po Plain.
 The northern tip of Italy’s second biggest lake lies in the Swiss canton of Tessin.
 A Mediterranean climate allows a lush garden landscape to blossom, and towns and villages, rich in tradition, with proud buildings invite you to enjoy some sightseeing.
 On top of all this, this popular, year-round destination offers plenty of attractive lidos with a wide variety of watersports options.

 Welcome to a children’s paradise!
-Our 4 star hotel lies on the lake promenade in Locarno is only separated from Lake Maggiore by the lakeside road.
+Our hotel lies on the lake promenade in Locarno is only separated from Lake Maggiore by the lakeside road.
 Close by is the dock and the famous “piazza grande” as well as the centre of Locarno.
 This hotel for children has 90 bedrooms as well as one and two-room apartments.
 There is a pool in the garden...

 From Locarno to Isola Bella: Sights and natural beauty